Is 3 Weeks Enough For Peru?

 Paracas is a 6-hour bus journey from Lima and usually stop number 2 on the popular backpacker route from Lima to Cusco.

-Paracas is Peru’s famous desert where rolling dunes and high jagged cliffs drop off to the crashing waves of the Pacific Ocean below.
+Paracas is Peru’s famous desert where you’ll find rolling dunes, jagged clifftops and beautiful views of the Pacific Ocean.
 The entire area is a national park, and this untouched natural landscape is perfect for backpackers looking for exploration and adventure.

 You can explore the park by bicycle, ATV or guided tour.
-The impressive Playa Roja (Red Sand Beach) and the natural cliff monuments at La Cathedral are all highlights of the park.
-But watching the sunset from the cliffs is the best so aim for a late evening tour if you can.
+The impressive Playa Roja (Red Sand Beach) and the natural cliff monuments at La Cathedral are highlights of the park that must be seen .
+However, watching the sunset from the clifftops is the highlight so aim for an evening tour if you can!